The Distributed Cyber Range

 - Having a dedicated Layer-3 virtual routing device allows us to create our own virtual LANs, allowing for a more secure and segmented network overall.

-- Many layer-3 routing devices are internet gateways and have built-in VPN’s, making our lives much easier.
+- Many layer-3 routing devices are internet gateways and have built-in VPN’s, allowing any traffic to flow specifically through the VPN tunnel.

-- LAN devices are stationary on the servers, so gateways will always be able to communicate with devices and vice versa.
+- Virtual machines are stationary on Type I hypervisors, so gateways will always be able to communicate with the machines and vice versa.

-- More VPN accounts adds complexity and increases pricing dramatically (remember, we’re still in college!)
+- More VPN clients adds complexity and increases pricing dramatically (remember, we’re still in college!)

 Multisite Networking

 For our setup, we used Tailscale for our VPN.
 Tailscale is a centralized VPN service, meaning that all traffic will flow through their servers before hitting our own.
 However, the traffic is end-to-end encrypted and you don’t need to be connected to the VPN to see if your devices are connected to the Tailscale network.
-Tailscale also has a neat feature where you can configure any device in your network to act as as internet gateway (known as a subnet router).
+Tailscale also has a neat feature where you can configure any device in your network to act as the gateway for the network (known as a subnet router).

-For our servers, we utilized several pre-owned Dell servers from SaveMyServer.
-Once recieved, we flashed Proxmox Virtualization Environment onto all of servers for a readily accessible user interface.
+For our physical servers, we utilized several pre-owned Dell servers from SaveMyServer.
+Once recieved, we flashed Proxmox Virtualization Environment onto all of servers for an open-source and readily accessible network service interface.

-For our layer-3 router, we decided to use a virtualized version of Netgate’s PFSense, which conveniently has the Tailscale package readily available.
-Setting up each virtualized router required us to point to our local router’s as the upstream router (WAN) and create a virtualized switch (Virtual Machine Bridge) to connect any new machine into our virtualized LAN.
+For our layer-3 router, we decided to use the PFSense virtual router, which conveniently has the Tailscale VPN package readily available.
+Setting up each virtualized router requires us to point to our local router’s as the upstream router (WAN) and create a virtualized switch (Virtual Machine Bridge - VMBRx) to connect any new machine into a virtualized LAN.

 In order to have each remote site be able to communicate with one other, all virtualized PFSense routers would need to be in the same Tailscale instance.
-This effectively builds the multisite VPN setup since traffic is able to flow from site-to-site-to-site and internal sites are served by an internal-facing DNS server.
+This effectively builds the multisite VPN setup since traffic is able to flow from site-to-site and internal sites are served as long as a client is within the virtualized LANs.

 Challenges Faced